venkatraj/remedial/readme.txt

 6. Select a category for 'Slider Posts Category'.
 7. Enter no. of slides to show from above selected category.
 8. Select Service section #1,#2,#3,#4,#5,#6 and icons.
-9. Select the image content section.
+9. Select the About Us section.
 10.Enable the Recent Post section and save it.
 11.Enable home page content if you want